-Periodontics in Hamilton (Jackson Square), Burlington and St. Catharines!
+Periodontics in Hamilton (Jackson Square), Burlington, Cambridge and St. Catharines!

 - Will having periodontal surgery cure periodontal disease?

 Unfortunately, the answer is no. There is no cure for periodontal disease which is why we encourage methods to prevent the disease.
 Periodontitis is caused by bacteria in the mouth and the only way to keep it under control is through meticulous care at home, treatments recommended by your periodontist and regular visits.
 You can prevent periodontal disease with regular brushing (2 times a day), flossing daily and visiting your dentist regularly.
 In addition, a healthy diet can improve oral health in addition to not smoking.

 - Why do I need to see a periodontist?